College of Arts, Humanities, and Social Sciences Building 504 (Academic III)

-College of Arts, Humanities, and Social Sciences New Building Opening Fall 2019
+College of Arts, Humanities, and Social Sciences New Building Opened Fall 2019

 Academic III will be the heart of the College of Arts, Humanities, and Social Sciences.
 This project continues to fulfill the CSUMB campus vision for growth in our Comprehensive Master Plan.
 The site for the new building is the large parking lot area west of the Gambord Business and Information Technology Building.

 - Site operations started in August, 2017, with start of major construction in October, 2017

 - This 48,000 GSF building will feature:

 - State-of-the-art 200-seat film screening classroom